saltyorg/docs/docs/sandbox/apps/joplin.md

 ## What is it?

-[Joplin](https://joplinapp.org/){: target=_blank rel="noopener noreferrer" } is a hierarchical note taking application with focus on building large personal knowledge bases.
+[Joplin](https://joplinapp.org/){: target=_blank rel="noopener noreferrer" } is an open source note-taking app.
+Capture your thoughts and securely access them from any device.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|